 5. The Proverbs 31 Woman is Motivated

 When describing the ideal woman to her son, Wise Mama wanted him to know that a self-motivated woman was a blessing.

 You see clearly that she has servants (her maidens), and yet she is still motivated to wake in the wee hours and get up before them.

-As an aside, if you don’t know how to fit in Quiet Time when you have a not-so-quiet life, check out THIS POST for some beautiful and simple suggestions to make it happen.
+As an aside, if you don’t know how to fit in Quiet Time when you have a not-so-quiet life, read about How To Have Quiet Time When You Have Kids for some beautiful and simple suggestions to make it happen.

 6. The Proverbs 31 Woman is a Good Steward

 with the fruit of her hands she plants a vineyard. ~Proverbs 31:16

 A lot of folks harp on the fact that this woman considers a field and buys it.
 Some deduce that she even buys it with her own coins that she’s earned from other ventures.